 The Student Services is the first stop to learn about Treasure Coast Technical College and the career programs offered at the school.
 The Student Services/TCTC Office works with individuals on career choices, registration, academic advising, counseling concerns, and personal issues.

-Information is provided about TCTC’s programs through informational materials, school tours, classroom visits, and discussions with the Outreach Coordinator, Career Specialist, and instructors.
+Information is provided about TCTC’s programs through informational materials, school tours, classroom visits, and discussions with the Career Advisor, Career Specialist, and instructors.
 Occupational Outlook Information books are also available to provide more information on job markets, pay scales and any limitations imposed by working conditions.

 Mapping Your Future is your free resource for career, college, financial aid, and money management information.